Back to all terms

 A due diligence questionnaire is one of the most important tools in the hedge fund fundraising process.
 It serves as the main way institutional investors gather detailed information about a fund beyond what's typically included in basic marketing materials.

 Think of a DDQ as an extensive job application for hedge funds.
-Just as employers use standardized applications to compare job candidates fairly, institutional clientsProfessional investors such as pension funds, insurance companies, and asset managers who invest on behalf of others. use DDQs to evaluate different hedge funds using the same criteria.
+Just as employers use standardized applications to compare job candidates fairly, use DDQs to evaluate different hedge funds using the same criteria.
 This makes it easier for investors to compare funds and make informed decisions.

 Modern DDQs have become sophisticated, modular documents.
 This means they can be customized for different types of investors while still maintaining industry standards.
 The questionnaire serves two main purposes.
 For investors, it provides a systematic way to evaluate fund managers using consistent standards.
 For fund managers, it reduces the workload of answering dozens of different custom information requests from various investors.